 All double-sided apartments have windows on opposite sides enabling views in opposite directions, cross-ventilation, and variations in daylighting.
-There aren’t many ways to configure a double-sided apartments and most have at least one of the following flaws.
+There aren’t many ways to configure a double-sided apartment and most have at least one of the following flaws.

 It’s almost impossible not to make a double-sided apartment if there are only two apartments per stairwell or core,